artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab4/README.md

 4. Perform exercises 2 to 4.

+5. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 11 to 18.

 ## Exercise 1
 In this exercise we analyse an ```add``` instruction from the Decode to Writeback stage, when it writes the result to the Register File.
 Throughout this section we will work with the example shown next, which executes an ```add``` instruction contained within a loop that repeats forever.
 Folder ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ADD_Instruction``` provides the PlatformIO project so that you can analyse, simulate and change the program as desired.
 For the sake of simplicity, in this project we disable the use of compressed instructions.
 Moreover, for convenience, we insert the ```add``` instruction in an infinite loop, which allows us to inspect it with no Instruction Cache (I$) misses if we avoid the first iteration for our analysis.
 This also makes it easy to find the region of interest in the simulation.
 Finally, the add instruction is surrounded by several ```nop``` (no-operation) instructions in order to isolate it from preceding/subsequent add instructions that belong to other iterations of the loop.